.

 Life in the Field

-Upon arrival, you’ll receive a safety briefing and a presentation on the goals of the project, and a framework for all the project’s key protocols.
+Upon arrival, you’ll receive a safety briefing, a presentation on the project's goals, and a framework for all the project’s key protocols.
 When we begin our fieldwork, project staff will introduce and demonstrate each new task; we’ll work with you until you’re comfortable with any new activities.
 We will also supervise to ensure data quality.
 Your days in this stunning environment will vary.
-Sometimes you’ll work at a research site close to home, and on other days you'll venture into the mountains at the highest elevations.
-Throughout the expedition, you'll see much of the countryside, from wooded mountain sides to quiet valleys and open pastures.
+Sometimes, you’ll work at a research site close to home; on other days, you'll venture into the mountains at the highest elevations.
+Throughout the expedition, you'll see much of the countryside, from wooded mountainsides to quiet valleys and open pastures.

 DAILY ACTIVITIES